7th March 2022

 Gas safety has always been important to labs - it’s the foundation of keeping your lab personnel safe when they are working.
 However, different methods of supplying gas to your applications offer different levels of safety.

 Gas cylinders have long been used in labs around the world, but there are clear safety concerns when it comes to using these in your lab.
-Storage methods, handling and high pressures can all have devastating effects if an accident happens.
+Storage methods, handling and high pressures of compressed gases can all have devastating effects if an accident happens.

 There have been a number of high-profile cases in the scientific world of accidents caused by gas leaks and explosions which have resulted in minor injuries, amputations, and, in some cases, loss of life.